Person holding their head in their hands feeling overwhelmed and stressed

 The internet's answer to feeling overwhelmed is usually "make a to-do list" or "take a break".
 Neither addresses what is actually happening inside your brain.
 The mechanism matters, because the right reset depends on it.

-This article covers what is happening in your brain when you feel overwhelmed, why the common fixes fall short, and four techniques that work on the actual mechanism.
+This article covers what is happening in your brain when you feel overwhelmed, why it hits some situations harder than others, why the common fixes fall short, and four techniques that work on the actual mechanism.

 What happens in your brain when you feel overwhelmed

 Feeling overwhelmed is a physiological event, not a personal failing.
-It begins with the amygdala — the brain's threat-detection centre — registering that demands exceed your perceived capacity to meet them.
+It begins with the amygdala — a small almond-shaped structure that acts as your brain's threat detector — registering that demands exceed your perceived capacity to meet them.
 Your brain does not measure workload objectively; it measures the perceived cost of carrying it.

-When the amygdala fires, it triggers cortisol and noradrenaline release.
-In moderate doses, these sharpen thinking.
+When the amygdala fires, it triggers a release of cortisol and noradrenaline, the body's main stress chemicals.
+In moderate doses, these sharpen your thinking.
 In excess, they work against you.
-Yale neuroscientist Amy Arnsten demonstrated that high levels of stress chemicals actively impair the prefrontal cortex — the region responsible for planning, decision-making, and prioritising.
-Thinking shifts from deliberate top-down processing to reactive, emotionally driven responses.
-The part of your brain that makes plans goes offline.
-Everything feels equally urgent.
-Nothing gets done.
+Yale neuroscientist Amy Arnsten demonstrated that high levels of stress chemicals actively impair the prefrontal cortex — the part of your brain just behind your forehead that handles planning, decision-making, and working out what matters most.
+Thinking shifts from deliberate, weighing-things-up processing to reactive, emotionally driven responses.
+Like the phone dropping into low-power mode, your brain switches off the "extras" — forward planning, patience, perspective — and keeps only the basics running.
+Everything feels equally urgent because the part of your brain that ranks priorities has gone offline.

-According to Mind UK's Big Mental Health Report 2025, 74% of UK adults felt so stressed in the past year that they were overwhelmed or unable to cope.
-It is a physiological threshold — and it has a reversal.
+According to research commissioned by the Mental Health Foundation, almost three-quarters of UK adults (74%) have felt so stressed at some point in the past year that they felt overwhelmed or unable to cope.
+It is a widely felt, physiological threshold — and it has a reversal.

 Why the usual advice fails